gatsbyjs/gatsby/docs/blog/2019-03-27-security-concerns-unique-to-static-sites/index.md

 ### Public Static Content

 This is by far the most common and simplest content to secure.
-This makes up the content of your marketing site, public blog, etc. In a Gatsby site, this content can be added statically via HTML or dynamically at build time via a [source plugin](https://www.gatsbyjs.org/docs/source-plugin-tutorial/).
-Whatever platform, whether it be a GitHub repository or a headless CMS, that platform is charged with securing your content from unauthorized reads and writes.
+This makes up the content of your marketing site, public blog, etc. In a Gatsby site, this content can be added statically via HTML or dynamically at build time via a [source plugin](/docs/source-plugin-tutorial/).
+Whatever source platform you use, whether it be a GitHub repository or a headless CMS, that platform is charged with securing your content from unauthorized reads and writes.

 If you are using a headless CMS, the static content is fetched at build time and Gatsby will need api key to do so.
 For example, [gatsby-source-contentful](https://www.gatsbyjs.org/packages/gatsby-source-contentful/?=contentful) requires an `accessToken`.
 While this is a 'read-only' token, exposing it to the public would mean anyone could take your structured data and use it any way they want.